cornell-cup/r2-chatbot/r2_chatterbot/README.md

 * `restaurant`: interfaces with the Zomato API

 ## API keys
-You can either acquire your own version of these, or download the ones in the Cornell Cup drive (under (under "Cornell Cup 19-20/C1C0/Chatbot/api keys")
+You can either acquire your own version of these, or download the ones in the Cornell Cup drive (under (under "Cornell Cup 19-20/C1C0/Chatbot/api keys").
+DO NOT PUSH KEYS TO THIS REPO.

 The following files are necessary under the `api_keys/` directory:
 * `geonames_username.txt`: a user name on the [geonames](http://www.geonames.org/) site